 How Dock Can Prevent Supply Chain Fraud With Verifiable Credentials and Blockchain

 We’ll use an example of a common supply chain scenario and how Dock’s technology can help prevent fraud and bring visibility across the entire supply chain.

 Before the example it’s important to understand these two terms:

 1) Decentralized Identifier (DID)

-A decentralized identifier is a unique identifier that can be stored on the blockchain.
+A decentralized identifier (DID) is a way to identify something or someone without relying on a central authority.
+It's like having a unique digital identification card that you control and can share with others.
 Think of a DID being comparable to someone or a party like a manufacturer, logistics company, or distributor having a unique ID similar to an employee ID number.

 Here is an example of a Dock DID:

 Products like batteries, clothes, or food can each be assigned their own DIDs in order for all relevant parties in the supply chain to track information about them at any time.

 Important data can be associated with each DID as it goes through the supply chain such as the day a batch of coffee was received by a manufacturer, the number of units that were shipped, and Fair Trade certification to prove that farmers were paid a fair wage.
 This data can be packaged as Verifiable Credentials and shown to verifiers in a user-friendly format.